White Paraguayans

-White Paraguayans or European Paraguayans are Paraguayan people whose ancestry lies within the continent of Europe, most notably Spain, Italy and Germany, and to a lesser extent, Ukraine and Poland.
+White Paraguayans Paraguayos blancos, also known as European Paraguayans Paraguayos europeos, are Paraguayans whose ancestry lies within the continent of Europe, most notably Spain, Italy and Germany, and to a lesser extent, Ukraine and Poland.

 Paraguayan people of European ancestry mostly descend from people who arrived over the centuries from Spain and Italy.
 The Paraguayan population is the result of a heterogeneous mixture: mestizos, Creoles, Spanish immigrants, Italians, Germans, indigenous people of Guarani descent and indigenous people from the Pampas, etc. After the War of the Triple Alliance (1864-1870), in which the original Paraguayan population was practically exterminated, the country was repopulated with the help of immigrants, mainly from European and neighboring countries.

-European Paraguayans are an important ethnic group representing 20% to 30% of the Paraguayan population.
-In addition, most of population is mestizo, having mixed European and indigenous ancestry, most of them of Guarani descent.
+European Paraguayans are an important ethnic group representing approximately 40% of the Paraguayan population (range of 30% - 55%).
+The vast majority of the remainder of the population is mestizo (having mixed European and indigenous ancestry, most of them of Guarani descent).